romland/smoozoo/README.md

     /**
      * Called by Smoozoo on every render(), and
-     * once right after instnantiating the plugin.
+     * once right after instantiating the plugin.
      */
     update()
     {